 Who is subject to the Tuition Surcharge?

-- Students earning a first baccalaureate degree, the surcharge will be applied to all hours in excess of 140 attempted hours that are not defined as Excluded, as described below.
-Attempted hours include all transfer hours taken at one of the 16 UNC system institutions or one of the 58 North Carolina community colleges, as well as all transfer coursework accepted for credit, withdrawals, repeated courses and failed courses.
+Students earning a first baccalaureate degree - The surcharge will be applied to all hours in excess of 140 attempted hours that are not defined as Excluded, as described below.
+Attempted hours include hours from courses taken at UNC Asheville, as well as all transfer coursework accepted for credit, withdrawals, repeated courses and failed courses.

 Students earning a second baccalaureate degree - The surcharge will be applied to all hours that exceed 110 percent of the minimum hours required to earn the second degree.